 2019-2020: Circe, by Madeline Miller, and The Odyssey, by Emily Wilson

-Sweet Briar College’s Common Read selection for the 2019-2020 academic year features not one book, but a pair of books “in dynamic and rich conversation with one another across thousands of years,” says Director of the Center for Creativity, Design and the Arts Carrie Brown.
-They are Madeline Miller’s No. 1 New York Times best-selling novel “Circe” —about the legendary sorceress and goddess who (among other things) turns men into pigs in The Odyssey—and Emily Wilson’s celebrated translation of “The Odyssey,” the first English translation by a woman.
-The writers will visit campus and bookend the year: Madeline Miller on Thursday, Nov.
-7, and Emily Wilson on Wednesday, March 18, 2020.
-Their presentations are free and open to the public.
-Read more.
+Sweet Briar College’s Common Read selection for the 2019-2020 academic year featured not one book, but a pair of books “in dynamic and rich conversation with one another across thousands of years,” says Director of the Center for Creativity, Design and the Arts Carrie Brown.
+They were Madeline Miller’s No. 1 New York Times best-selling novel “Circe” —about the legendary sorceress and goddess who (among other things) turns men into pigs in The Odyssey—and Emily Wilson’s celebrated translation of “The Odyssey,” the first English translation by a woman.
+The writers were originally scheduled to visit campus, but due to COVID, they joined us virtually.
+Read more here.

 Madeline Miller grew up in New York City and Philadelphia.
 She attended Brown University, where she earned her BA and MA in Classics.
 She has taught and tutored Latin, Greek and Shakespeare to high school students for the past twenty years.
 She has also studied at the University of Chicago’s Committee on Social Thought, and in the Dramaturgy department at Yale School of Drama, where she focused on the adaptation of classical texts to modern forms.